Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 ### Explanation:

+For each layer, the registry specifies a GPS position that defines a base location around which the layer is visible.
+See the section below for a description of the properties.

 Note: The Google map only shows the GPS location of the very first layer in the list.

-For each layer, the registry specifies a GPS position that defines a base location around which the layer is visible.

 .
 ## Arpoise Directory Service - add a new layer